 Community Arts & Cultural Center

-At the core of the development is a vibrant Community Arts & Cultural Center, serving as an embassy for Taos Pueblo.
-This space celebrates Tiwa heritage, fosters cultural exchange, and supports community gatherings with the philosophy that “Art is Healing.”
-Revenue-sharing initiatives with Taos Pueblo ensure economic collaboration, while immersive visitor experiences highlight Tiwa traditions and values.
+At the core of the development is a vibrant Community Arts & Cultural Center, with the intention to serve as a cultural embassy for Taos, New Mexico.
+This space intends to celebrate our shared cultural heritage, foster cultural exchange, and support community gatherings.
+Revenue-sharing initiatives to support affordable housing outside of the Pangea Community and food sovereignty, while immersive visitor experiences highlight our shared cultural traditions and values.

 Sustainable Infrastructure